What is Crowdfunding?

 - Crowdbase works with the business's management to finalise the specifics of the campaign (valuation, interest rate, repayment schedule etc.).

-- We produce the Key Investor Information Sheet (KIIS), which is used by investors to find all relevant campaign information.
+- The Key Investment Information Sheet (KIIS) is produced, which is used by investors to find all relevant campaign information.

 - A crowdfunding campaign is created on our platform.
 Here, investors can assess whether this would be a worthwhile investment opportunity for them.